East Germany: Electoral consequences

 The divide between the East and the West can be seen in contemporary German elections.
 The left-wing populist Die Linke party (which has roots in the SED) continues to have a stronghold and occasionally wins a plurality in the east, such as in the state of Thuringia where it remains one of the major parties.
-The region also sees disproportionate support for the Alternative for Germany (AfD), a right-wing populist party, particularly in the state of Saxony and Thuringia.
+The region also sees disproportionate support for the Alternative for Germany (AfD), a far-right party, particularly in the state of Saxony and Thuringia.
 This is in stark distinction to the west where the more centrist parties such as the CDU/CSU, SPD, The Greens, and the FDP dominate.